antzGames/ModelInstancedRendering/README.md

 ![Capture](https://github.com/antzGames/ModelInstancedRendering/assets/10563814/4114394c-ed84-4e3f-977f-047b536462c0)

-Since libGDX v1.12 now has WebGL 2 support for GWT, you can now use instancing in GWT projects.
+Since libGDX v1.12 now has WebGL 2 support for GWT and teaVM, you can now use instancing in GWT and teaVM projects.

 Tested on desktop, android, teaVM and GWT.  iOS project is included but not tested.